-- Malus: any award of deferred compensation under Man Group's share and fund deferral plans may be subject to malus adjustments, for example where the participant fails to meet the required standards of fitness and propriety; or if there has been a material failure of risk management or of other operational systems and controls in which the participant participated or for which the participant was responsible; or the participant's behaviours caused or contributed to a material extent to either (a) the censure of any Man Group company by any regulatory authority or (b) a significant detrimental impact on the reputation of any Man Group company. - Clawback: 100 per cent of variable remuneration paid to any MRT will be subject to clawback for a period of three years from the date on which it is awards.
-Clawback applies where the Remuneration Committee determines that the MRT (a) participated in or was responsible for conduct with intent or severe negligence which resulted in material losses to Man Group; or (b) failed to meet the required standards of fitness and propriety.
+- Malus: any award of deferred compensation under Man Group's share and fund deferral plans may be subject to malus adjustments, for example where the participant fails to meet the required standards of fitness and propriety; or if there has been a material failure of risk management or of other operational systems and controls in which the participant participated or for which the participant was responsible; or the participant's behaviours caused or contributed to a material extent to either (a) the censure of any Man Group company by any regulatory authority or (b) a significant detrimental impact on the reputation of any Man Group company. - Clawback: 100 per cent of variable remuneration paid to any MRT will be subject to clawback for a period of three years from the date on which it is awarded or, if later, following the end of any applicable retention period.
+Clawback applies where the Remuneration Committee determines that the MRT (a) participated in or was responsible for conduct with intent or severe negligence which resulted in material losses to Man Group; or (b)

+failed to meet the required standards of fitness and propriety.
 Clawback also applies to buy-out awards, guaranteed bonuses and severance payments granted to an MRT.